bjmt/autobench/README.md

-# autobench
+# autobenchR

 Easily write and run large sets of benchmarks all at once, and collect results in one output file.
-The `autobench` package does not provide any benchmarking functionality by itself, instead allowing for use of one of the following
+The `autobenchR` package does not provide any benchmarking functionality by itself, instead allowing for use of one of the following
 packages: [bench](https://cran.r-project.org/web/packages/bench/index.html),
 [microbenchmark](https://cran.r-project.org/web/packages/microbenchmark/index.html),